 9 min read

-We all know excess sugar isn't great for us, but how many of us can really resist a sweet, delicious treat from time to time?
+We all know excess sugar isn't great for us, but how many of us can resist a sweet, delicious treat from time to time?
 We’re going to go ahead and say, very very few.
-Even if you aren't a true sugar junkie, reducing sugar from your diet can be difficult, especially if you don't have an equally delicious and possibly more health-conscious alternative.
+Even if you aren't a true sugar junkie, reducing sugar from your diet can be difficult.
+Especially if you don't have an equally delicious, health-conscious alternative.

 As the world becomes more and more health-conscious, we've seen a boom in the diversity and availability of alternative sweeteners.
 From chemical-based sweeteners like aspartame and sucralose to the popular plant-based sweetener stevia, sugar substitutes are widely used to replace sugar in both food and drink products.